 - Professionals that are interested in computational finance but cannot or do not wish to invest in the time or effort required in the degree program.

-- Individuals wanting to test their knowledge or preparation for graduate study in quantitative or computational finance.
+- Individuals wanting to test their knowledge or preparation for graduate study in computational finance.

-- The Computational Finance certificate (but not QF Cert) can be used as a stepping stone into the MS program, including applying up to 12 credits toward the MS requirements.
+- The Computational Finance certificate can be used as a stepping stone into the MS program, including applying up to 12 credits toward the MS requirements.
 Students must obtain GNM status with the UW Graduate School before courses begin to preserve this option.